nehapatlolla/nestjs-task-management/nestjs.md

 - Call that repository in the service

 - Call the service in the controller using the handlers which are required.

+> SecretKey must be same

+> we will be prefixing '_' to some of the parameters just because it should not complain that the param is not used.